You are viewing a story from harrypotterfanfiction.com

 “He’ll have told you the plan,” Draco said as he sat beside her.
 “Go ahead and open it.”

 Suddenly, everything from earlier in the evening rushed back to her.
 How could she have forgotten just by sleeping for a few hours?
-The sun still hadn’t risen completely, though rays were peeking over the horizon.
+The sun still hadn’t risen, and the sky outside was still pitch black.

 Written in Harry’s untidy handwriting was a one line message: